Overview of Huawei – Company History

 The main line of inverters from Huawei are the SUN2000 range.
 These are single or three phase inverters ranging from 2 to 100 kilowatts in capacity.
 Huawei have rapidly gained market share of the back of the SUN2000 series being functionally superior to many of its rivals.
 Most notably:

 The Huawei SUN2000 inverters are hybrid and with an inbuilt battery charger they can be connected immediately with a battery or open the options for customers hoping to be ‘battery ready’.
 It is the only compatible battery system listed for the reputable LG Chem RESU 7H and 10H.
+The Huawei inverters are also compatible with their own LUNA2000 solar Huawei battery.

 Even the smallest 2kW inverters in the Huawei SUN2000L series come with 2 MPPTs meaning that one inverter can be used for 2 strings of panels across 2 orientations.
 For a third or fourth orientation power optimisers can be selectively installed on the additional orientations meaning it is more affordable than having to go to a complete power optimiser or micro inverter solution.
 Panel optimisers are typically $70-80 per panel.
 So on a 10kW system with 30 solar panels designed with 10 panels on each of 3 orientations – you could only install 10 power optimisers instead of 30 creating a saving of $1,400 to 1,600 (plus additional labour costs).